Investors wipe $3 billion off China's ZTE as U.S. settlement sinks in

-HONG KONG (Reuters) - Investors wiped about $3 billion off embattled Chinese telecommunications giant ZTE Corp’s (0763.HK) (000063.SZ) market value as it resumed trade on Wednesday after agreeing to pay up to $1.4 billion in penalties to the U.S. government.
+HONG KONG (Reuters) - Investors wiped about $3 billion off embattled Chinese telecommunications giant ZTE Corp’s market value as it resumed trade on Wednesday after agreeing to pay up to $1.4 billion in penalties to the U.S. government.

 China’s No. 2 telecommunications equipment maker was crippled when the United States imposed a seven-year supplier ban on the company in April after it broke an agreement to discipline executives who conspired to evade U.S. sanctions on Iran and North Korea.